my1396/R-Notes/docs/0208-Rmd-GHpage.md

 </div>

-If you execute the `rmarkdown::render_site()` ("Knit" button behavior) function from within the directory containing the website, the following will occur:
+If you run `rmarkdown::render_site()` (which is the function triggered by the "Knit" button) from within the directory containing the website, the following will occur:

 1. All of the `*.Rmd` and `*.md` files in the root website directory will be rendered into HTML.
 Note, however, that Markdown files beginning with `_` are not rendered (this is a convention to designate files that are to be included by top level Rmd documents as child documents).